 The federal government may pay some of the accrued but unpaid interest on subsidized and unsubsidized loans in an income-driven repayment plan, as shown in this table.

-President Donald Trump has proposed replacing the existing income-driven repayment plans with a new income-driven repayment plan.
-The monthly payment will be 12.5% of discretionary income, which is defined as the amount by which AGI exceeds 150% of the poverty line.
-The repayment term will be 15 years for borrowers with only undergraduate loans and 30 years for borrowers with any graduate loans.
-President Trump’s proposal includes a marriage penalty and the payments are not capped at the standard repayment amount.
+Prior to the COVID-19 pandemic, President Trump had proposed replacing the existing income-driven repayment plans with a new income-driven repayment plan.
+The monthly payment would be 12.5% of discretionary income, or, the amount by which AGI exceeds 150% of the poverty line.
+The repayment term would be 15 years for borrowers with only undergraduate loans and 30 years for borrowers with any graduate loans.
+President Trump’s proposal also included a marriage penalty and does not cap payments at the standard repayment amount.

-Vice President Joe Biden has proposed a new income-driven repayment plan with a monthly payment equal to 5% of discretionary income, which is defined as the amount by which AGI exceeds $25,000.
-Joe Biden’s proposal has a 20-year repayment term with tax-free forgiveness of the remaining debt.
+President Biden had also proposed a new income-driven repayment plan before he was elected, with a monthly payment equal to 5% of discretionary income, or, the amount by which AGI exceeds $25,000.
+Joe Biden’s proposal had a 20-year repayment term with tax-free forgiveness of the remaining debt.